 Arrigo is a Doctor of Veterinary Medicine and a beekeeper with more than 15 years of expertise in the professional sector.
 He completed his PhD at the Institute of Bee Health in Bern, Switzerland, focusing on populations of honey bees that survive Varroa destructor by means of natural selection.
 He is now a Post-Doc researcher at the University of Galway, working on the wild and surviving honey bee colonies of Ireland.
 He is also a co-founder of Honey Bee Watch.
 ResearchGate profile

 Steve is a bee advocate and environmental activist.
-He co-produced NYC Honey Week, co-founded BCN Honey Fest in Barcelona, was lead producer of the 2019 Learning from the Bees conference, co-curates and produces the BEES, DREAMS & MEDICINE online speakers series, organizes tree-beekeeping workshops in Berlin, and founded The Ambeessadors.
-The latter has the dual mission of connecting the bee community and spreading awareness of and appreciation for the importance of the bee — and other pollinators — through events, research, educational programs, art, advocacy, and more.
+He co-produced NYC Honey Week, co-founded BCN Honey Fest in Barcelona, was lead producer of the 2019 Learning from the Bees conference and is part of the organizing team of the 2026 Learning from the Bees edition, co-curated and produced the BEES, DREAMS & MEDICINE online speakers series, organized tree-beekeeping workshops in Berlin, and founded The Ambeessadors.
+The latter has the dual mission of connecting the bee community and spreading awareness of and appreciation for the importance of the bee—and other pollinators—through research, events, educational programs, art, advocacy, and more.
 The Ambeessadors

 RESEARCH PARTNERS